kianzohoury/VAE/README.md

 # Conditional Variational Autoencoders for MNIST Digit Generation
-The goal of this project is to explore and better understand variational autoencoders (VAEs), and how they are used for image generation in practice.
-In this document, we will briefly describe VAEs, before walking through the implementation, training (& validation), testing, and visualization.
+The goal of this project is to explore the key differences between autoencoders and variational autoencoders (VAEs), and how these differences impact image generation, even in simple applications like handwritten digit generation.
+A step-by-step notebook can be found here, if you would like to follow along or reproduce the figures and results.

 ## Introduction
+In this section...
+### What is an Autoencoder?
+Suppose we have some real-world data $$ X $$

+An autoencoder is a type of neural network that aims to learn

 Variational Autoencoders (VAEs) represent a powerful class of probabilistic generative models that aim to model an underlying distribution of real-world data.
 Coupled with their ability to learn deep representations of such data,